flutter/website/hot-reload.md

 ```
 myWidget is not a subtype of StatelessWidget
 ```

+In these situations, a full restart is needed to see the updated app.

 ## Recent code change is included but app state is excluded